ueberdosis/tiptap/README.md

 ### Create Custom Extensions

-The most powerful feature of tiptap is that you can create you own extensions.
-There are 3 basic types of extensions.
+The most powerful feature of tiptap is that you can create your own extensions.
+There are 3 types of extensions.

 | **Type** | **Description** |
 | --- | --- |